pmonnin/dbpedia-ontologies-mining/README.md

 Creates a lattice based on a set of pages linked to the dbo:Person ontology class and having a death date.

-Crawls objects from Virtuoso server (DBPedia information), computes the lattice and stores it in a file using JSON format.
+Crawls objects from Virtuoso server (DBpedia information), computes the lattice and stores it in a file using JSON format.
 Statistics are calculated on data set and lattice and saved in files.

 Can be executed with the following command: